aya-rs/book/docs/book/programs/xdp.md

 ### Creating the eBPF Component
 First, we must create the eBPF component for our program, in this component, we will decide what to do with the incoming packets.

-Since we want to drop packets incoming from certain IPs, we are going to use the `XDP_DROP` action code for our blacklist, and everything else will be treated with the `XDP_PASS` action code.
+Since we want to drop the incoming packets from certain IPs, we are going to use the `XDP_DROP` action code whenever the IP is in our blacklist, and everything else will be treated with the `XDP_PASS` action code.

 ```rust
 #![no_std]